 Some things to remember with heat transfer:

-- Higher airflow requires higher heat energy
+- Higher airflow may require higher heat energy to avoid heat loss

 1. Terry Davis, “The Heat is On, A Roaster’s Guide To Heat Transfer,” Roast Magazine May/June 2009↩